naverlabseurope/ALPS2024-MT-LAB/README.md

 scripts/run-notebook.sh     # starts a jupyter notebook where the lab will take place
 ```
 You also need to set `colab = False` in the notebook.
+If you don't have a GPU, you need to set `cpu = True`.
+Models will be very slow to train, but you can still do inference in a reasonable time.

 ### Running the notebook remotely